Standard production plastic

 Standard materials are available for most production runs without additional setup.
-Extended materials — ABS, nylon, HIPS, and composite filaments — may be available when the run warrants the setup cost and process requirements.
+Extended materials — ABS, nylon, HIPS, and composite materials — may be available when the run warrants the setup cost and process requirements.
 Describe your part and use case in the quote request and we will recommend the best fit.

 These materials are stocked and ready for prototype, small-batch, and repeat production runs without additional setup requirements.